zzxwill/odps/intl.en-US/Product Introduction/Definition/Data types.md

 ## Basic data types {#section_b53_rbb_5db .section}

 supported by MaxCompute2.0 are listed in the following table.
 Columns in a MaxCompute table must be any of the listed types.
-New types include TINYINT, SMALLINT, INT,  FLOAT, VARCHAR, TIMESTAMP, and BINARY data type.
+New types include TINYINT, SMALLINT, INT,  FLOAT, VARCHAR, TIMESTAMP, and BINARY data type.The details are as follows:

 **Note:** If data type such as TINYINT, SMALLINT,  INT, FLOAT, VARCHAR, TIMESTAMP, or BINARY are involved when running an SQL command, the set command `set odps.sql.type.system.odps2=true;` must be added before the SQL command.

 The set command and SQL command are then submitted simultaneously.
 If INT type is involved,